Costa–Hawkins Rental Housing Act: By initiative: Prop 10

 On October 23, 2017, the Alliance of Californians for Community Empowerment (ACCE) filed papers with the state Attorney General for a ballot measure which would repeal wholesale the 1995 Costa–Hawkins Act.
 ACCE calls the current rents across California too high, and out of control.
 To qualify for a November 2018 vote by the public, 365,880 signatures are said to be required.

 Proponents announced in late April that they have enough signatures to qualify an initiative to repeal Costa Hawkins.
 Its supporters named it the "Affordable Housing Act".
 The initiative was Proposition 10 on the General Election ballot of November 2018.

 A survey conducted in October 2018 by the Los Angeles Times and the University of Southern California found that 28% of eligible California voters believed that the lack of rent control was the main contributing factor to California's housing affordability crisis.
 24% of respondents believed that the most significant cause of the housing crisis was insufficient funding of low-income housing; only 13% believed it was insufficient new housing.

 On November 6, Prop 10 was decisively defeated, reported the Los Angeles Times; it endorsed the measure.
 The preliminary results with 100% of precincts reporting: 38% or 2,675,378 voted for, and 62% or 4,310,298 voted against.

 Carol Galante, a professor of urban policy at UC Berkeley's Terner Center for Housing Innovation postulated that Prop 10 may have been defeated because it would have opened the door for government regulation of rents on single-family homes; because 40% of the rental housing stock nationwide consists of single-family homes (predominantly owned by private individuals), this resulted in a large number of owners with the ability to vote against this proposition.

 By initiative: Prop 21

 The same activists who advocated for Proposition 10 (both financially backed by the AIDS Healthcare Foundation), in the wake of the failure to attract majority support, decided to put another initiative to amend the Costa-Hawkins Act on the ballot in the 2020 California elections.
-This initiative, Proposition 21, is a more limited and partial repeal of Costa-Hawkins, as opposed to a complete repeal which was on the ballot in 2018.
+This initiative, Proposition 21, was an attempt to have a more limited and partial repeal of Costa-Hawkins, as opposed to a complete repeal which was on the ballot in 2018.
 This measure also failed, 59.85% "no" to 40.15% "yes".

+By initiative: Prop 33

+Another initiative in the November 2024 general election, Proposition 33, was an attempt to repeal of Costa-Hawkins.
+This measure also failed, 62.% "no" to 38% "yes".